netease-im/camellia/docs/redis-proxy/redis-proxy-en.md

 ```

 * Partially Supported 1
-only support while have singleton-upstream(no custom shading) (standalone-redis or redis-sentinel or redis-cluster)
+only support while have singleton-upstream(no custom sharding) (standalone-redis or redis-sentinel or redis-cluster)
 ```
 ##PUBSUB
 SUBSCRIBE,PUBLISH,UNSUBSCRIBE,PSUBSCRIBE,PUNSUBSCRIBE,PUBSUB,SCAN,
 ```

 * Partially Supported 2
-only support while have singleton-upstream(no custom shading) (standalone-redis or redis-sentinel)
+only support while have singleton-upstream(no custom sharding) (standalone-redis or redis-sentinel)
 ```
 ##DataBase
 KEYS,RANDOMKEY,